braindeadafrikan/braindeadafrikan.github.io/README.md

-# braindeadafrikan.github.io
+# Braindead African
-Collection of thoughts on the topic of the African brain which is so whitewashed, that it is virtually dead
+Collection of thoughts mourning the dead state of the African's brain